scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 Assumptions for Bayesian networks
 ========================================

 There is a fixed set of known nodes with finite cardinality :math:`N`.
 All events are presumed to occur simultaneously within a single discrete trial.
-Graph forms a :smallcaps:`dag`\.
+Graph forms a :sc:`dag`\.

 Causal Bayesian Networks
 ------------------------